 MWRC Annual Lectures

-The 2019 lecture will be given by Dr Chris E. W. Green, Associate Professor of Theology at Pentecostal Theological Seminary.
+The 2019 lecture will be given by Dr Chris E. W. Green, Professor of Theology at Southeastern University.
 The lecture will be on Tuesday 18 June 2019 at 5pm at the J.B.
 Maclagan Chapel on the campus of Nazarene Theological College.
 It will be live-streamed online.

 2018: ‘Re-formation: Liberty in a Wesleyan Spirit and Praxis’.
 Professor Ulrike Schuler, Reutlingen School of Theology.
 The lecture focused on the Tolpuddle martyrs and reflections on a Wesleyan theology of liberty.

 2017: '"Works of Grace and Providence": The Structure of John Wesley’s Theology’.
 Professor Howard A. Snyder, International Representative of the MWRC.
 Published in Wesley and Methodist Studies,10:2 (June 2018).
 Video of the lecture

 2016: 'The Method of John Wesley's Practical Theology Reconsidered'.
 Professor Kenneth J. Collins, Asbury Theological Seminary.
 Published in Wesley and Methodist Studies, 9:2 (June 2017).
 Video of the lecture

 2014: 'Scriptural Holiness: The Wesleys' Use of Scripture'.
 Professor Morna Hooker, Lady Margaret’s Professor Emerita and Life Fellow, Robinson College, Cambridge.
 Published in the Wesleyan Theological Journal, 50:2 (2015).
 Video of the lecture

 2013: 'Secession and Revival: The Louth Free Methodist Church in the 1850s'.
 Professor David Bebbington, University of Stirling.
 Published in Wesley and Methodist Studies, vol. 7 (2015).